edoardosarri24/CNN/README.md

 ### Run
 To run the code:
-- Open the notebook called ´main.ipynb`.
+- Open the notebook called main.ipynb`.
 - If you wish to save the images, set the flag under the imports to True and set your desired path.
 - Run the notebook.